intel/rohd/doc/architecture.md

 The `Logic` is the fundamental "wire" that connects signals throughout a hardware design.
 It behaves very similarly to a `logic` in SystemVerilog.
 It has a fixed width determined at the time of construction.
 At any point in time, it has one value of type `LogicValue`.
 A `Logic` can be connected to up to one source, and any number of destinations.
 All connections must be the same width.

-Any time the source of a `Logic` changes, it propogates the change outwards to its destinations.
+Any time the source of a `Logic` changes, it propagates the change outwards to its destinations.
 There are various events that can be subscribed to related to signal value transitions on `Logic`.

 A `LogicValue` represents a multi-bit (including 0-bit and 1-bit) 4-value (`1`, `0`, `x`, `z`) static value.
 It is immutable.